What Is Inquiry-Based Learning?

+So, what is inquiry-based instruction?
 The process of inquiry includes seeking knowledge through questioning.
 Inquiry-based learning makes use of this natural tendency.
 Students must ask questions, generate information and data, apply knowledge in new ways, synthesize their findings and arrive at well-supported conclusions.
-Educators who practice inquiry-based learning nurture inquisitive habits in students that will aid them in their lifelong search for knowledge.
+Educators who take an inquiry-based approach nurture inquisitive habits in students that will aid them in their lifelong search for knowledge.

-Inquiry-based learning is student-centered, so there is usually not a lot of pre-work you need to complete.
 You can determine what type of inquiry you want your students to complete.
+Some types of inquiry include:

 1. Celebrates Curiosity